polsys/ennemi/docs/tutorial.md

 ## Masking observations

 Sometimes, you want to use only a subset of the observations.
-This is easy to do with some array slicing unless some variables are time lagged.
+This is easy to do unless some variables are time lagged.
-The time lags are easy to get the wrong way around, and if the subset consists of several separate parts, the resulting array is no longer evenly spaced in time.
+The time lags are easy to get the wrong way around, and the calculation must be repeated for each lag value.

 To make subsetting with time lags easier, `estimate_mi()` accepts a `mask` parameter.
 The mask is an array (or list) of boolean values.
-A observation is only used if the corresponding `mask` element is `True`.
+An `y` observation,
-Time lags are applied as usual to `x` and `cond` arrays.
+and the relevant `x` and `cond` observations after lagging, is only used if the corresponding `mask` element is `True`.

 Consider a model of two variables.
 The first variable has a daily cycle.